dshean/glacierhack2017/README.md

 Code and notes for the 2017 UW eScience geohackweek GlacierHack project

 ## Objectives
-- To learn new skills that may be useful for working with large raster datasets, specifically high-resolution DEMs
+- To learn new skills to work with large raster datasets, specifically high-resolution DEMs
-- Learn basics of elevation change, volume change, and geodetic mass balance from DEM time series
+- Learn how to calcluate elevation change, volume change, and geodetic mass balance from DEM time series
 - Explore options to integrate DEM time series into Google Earth Engine
 - Explore options to implement various processing steps in Google Earth Engine or other cloud-based processing platform